Amnaujj/Amnaujj/README.md

 <h1>Hello there!
 I'm Juan. 👋</h1><br/>
 I'm a technology enthusiast, I like to learn, solve problems and have new challenges.<br/>
 I am a Full Stack developer with the ability to develop web projects and applications with JavaScript, React.js, React Native, Node.js, Redux, among others.<br/>
-Currently I'm focused on web development, the use of AGILE methodologies and learning new platforms and technologies for their application in various fields.<br/>
+Currently I'm focused on web and mobile development, the use of AGILE methodologies and learning new platforms and technologies for their application in various fields.<br/>
 <!-- <b>Do you want to contact me?</b> <br/>
 📫  juannmcuevas97@gmail.com <br/>
  -->